AMD-HPC/ShibuyaStream/README.md

   If the same memory is the source and the destination then combined read/write bandwidth of that memory is reported.
   If the source and the destination are different, then the result is the bandwidth of the bottleneck ×2 — either the slower memory or the interconnect.

+* Config is printed to stderr, while performance is printed to stdout.
+This makes it easy to, e.g.:
+  * `2>/dev/null` to discard stderr,
+  * `1>results.csv` to send stdout to a file.

 ## Help